FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

 Traditions, institutions, legal systems, and belief systems that evolved in successful large societies work to mold and shape individuals to transform from them from square pegs so that they will fit in the round holes that are required for the smooth functioning of such societies.

-It seems that insufficient focus is placed on determining whether an individual having difficulty functioning is primarily just a square peg trying to fit into a round hole or is already broken, which usually results from years of being a poor fit, as too many fail to understand that individuals evolved physically and mentally throughout human evolution, and socially, intellectually, and emotionally throughout their own development, to fit into some environment or set of environments, and it is rare that any particular individual cannot fit harmoniously into any possible environment.
+It seems that insufficient focus is placed on determining whether an individual having difficulty functioning is primarily just a square peg trying to fit into a round hole or is already broken, which usually results from years of being a poor fit, as too many fail to understand that individuals evolved physically and mentally throughout human evolution, and socially, intellectually, and emotionally throughout their own development, to fit into some particular environment or set of environments, and it is rare that any particular individual cannot fit harmoniously into any possible environment.

-Any culture developed within a society is a function of the technological level and the resources available in that particular society and is connected to a particular set of social goals.
-That culture would not likely be a good fit for a different society with a different technological level, different resources, or different goals.
+Any culture developed within a society is a function of the technological level and the resources available in that particular society and is connected to a particular set of social goals so that culture would not likely be a good fit for a different society with a different technological level, different resources, or different goals.

 The Cultural Marxists and others who wish to dismantle existing social rules, traditions, and institutions apparently fail to understand the extraordinary difficulty in finding the right balance in rules and values required to create a society that is both socially sustainable and capable of fostering the development of new technology that improves the average quality of life of its members.

-The misguided often appear determined to normalize certain beliefs and values that are unsustainable, as they promote the primacy of human bonds based on the most arbitrary of choices, flimsy connections dependent on transient moods and tastes, which will produce an unsustainable society that resembles a house of cards that will collapse at the first sign of stress, while they discourage the formation of bonds based on what is enduring and solid such as family, tradition, or genetic predisposition based on millions of years of evolution.
+The misguided often appear determined to normalize certain beliefs and values that are unsustainable as they promote the primacy of human bonds based on the most arbitrary of choices, flimsy connections dependent on transient moods and tastes, which will produce an unsustainable society that resembles a house of cards that will collapse at the first sign of stress, while they discourage the formation of bonds based on what is enduring and solid such as family, tradition, or genetic predisposition based on millions of years of evolution.